iqb-berlin/testcenter-frontend/README.md

 ```

 For local development you can copy the packages from the container to a local directory.
 Use the following command for this:

+*For this to work the container has to have been created (not necessarily running).*
 ```
 make copy-packages
 ```